- Support Services

 Support is available for Aboriginal and Torres Strait Islander people seeking access to vocational education and training within TAFE NSW.

 We offer a wide range of courses to Aboriginal students including general education and vocational programs.
-Aboriginal students are supported by Aboriginal Development Managers, Aboriginal Education Coordinators and Aboriginal Student Support Officers who can advise prospective and enrolled students on course and career selection and provide information on other support services available in the community.
+Aboriginal students are supported by the Aboriginal Managers and Aboriginal Student Support Officers, who can advise prospective and enrolled students on course and career selections and provide information on other support services available in the community.

 Disabilities Support Services

-Our Teacher Consultants for students with hearing, physical, intellectual/learning, psychiatric, vision and neurological disabilities provide a range of services to students in all WSI Colleges and OTEN, including:
+Our Disability Consultants for students with hearing, neurological/learning, physical/medical, mental health and vision disabilities provide a range of services to students in all WSI Colleges and OTEN, including:

 - Pre-entry Counselling